charles-hood/lumen-blog/content/posts/2024-12-02--roatan-day-2-snorkeling-super-bowl-feast/index.md

 ## Reflecting & Recapping:

-Even though I was tired from the long day, I took some time before going to bed to write this post while the details remained fresh.
+Even though I was tired from the long day, I took a moment before going to bed to write this post while the details remained fresh in my mind.
 Writing has proven therapeutic so far, whether anyone reads these or not!
 Sharing my experiences keeps me grounded, and even if it's just for myself, it's time well spent.

 ## What's Next?: